 This grill has over 300 square inches of primary cooking space, plus a swing away warming rack of 120 square inches above the cooking grate.
 The main burner can put out 18,000 BTUs and to start that, there is Surefire electronic ignition system.
 Stainless steel burners ensure durability over time and provide good heat.

 An excellent feature of this grill is its ability to use either liquid propane or natural gas.
 With the separately sold natural gas conversion kit, you can switch the grill to run right off the natural gas in your home, making it one of the best natural gas grills under 300.
 The steel firebox stand and lid have a durable porcelain coating to withstand the weather.

-The lid also features a mounted temperature gauge to help in heat control and monitor temperature of the food inside.
+The lid also features a mounted temperature gauge to help in heat control and monitor the temperature of the food inside.
 Large stainless steel enclosed storage cabinet allows for additional storage of various items.
 And for more space, there are two foldable side shelves.
 The grill sits on 4 casters for increased mobility, and two of which lock for stability.

 - High-quality build